 See S. Stack & J.R.
 Eshleman, Marital Status and Happiness: A 17-Nation Study, 60 J. Marriage & Fam.
 527 (1998) (finding that married individuals manifested significantly more happiness than the unmarried in the United States, Canada, and 14 other nations in which survey data were collected); S.L.
 Nock, A Comparison of Marriages and Cohabiting Relationships, 16 J. Fam.
 Issues 53, 53 (1995) (finding that married couples were happier with their relationship than unmarried cohabiting couples, displayed greater commitment to the relationship, and had better relationships with their parents, indicating greater integration "into the networks of others who are in more traditional relationships"); W.R.
 Gove et al., The Effect of Marriage on the Well-Being of Adults: A Theoretical Analysis, 11 J. Fam.
-Issues 4, 5 (1990) (reviewing literature and concluding that "virtually all data bearing on the well-being of individuals that is representative of the general population indicate that the married have higher levels of well-being than have the unmarried").
+Issues 4, 5 (1990) (reviewing literature and concluding that "virtually all data bearing on the well-being of individuals that is representative of the general population indicate that the married have higher levels of wellbeing than have the unmarried").
 One study drew on data from a representative national sample to show that the beneficial effects of marriage on psychological well-being can be attributed, in part, to the fact that married individuals report that their lives have purpose and meaning to a greater extent than their unmarried counterparts.
-See R. P. D. Burton, Global Integrative Meaning however, is research establishing that both tangible and intangible elements of the marital relationship have important implications for the psychological and physical health of married individuals and for the relationship itself.
-Because they are denied the opportunity to marry, partners in same-sex couples are denied these benefits.
+See R.P.D.
+Burton, Global Integrative Meaning as a Mediating Factor In the Relationship Between Social Roles and Psychological Distress, 39 J. Health & Soc.
+Behav.
+201 (1998).